blaubaer/golang-training/docs/welcome/source.md

   * Similar to _C_, _C++_ and _Rust_
   * But in contrast to _PHP_ and _JavaScript_ which is interpreted at runtime
   * And in contrast to _Java_ and _C#_ which is translated to VM code and at runtime interpreted.
-* The built result will shipped always shipped as executable .reference[1)]
+* The built result will always be shipped as an executable .reference[1)]
 * It is really cross platform, because the dependencies are platform independent, too. .reference[1)]

 .footnote[1) Some rare exceptions exists]